thepower/power-docs/docs/Maintain/build-and-start-a-node/03-ssl-certs-for-node.md

    apt-get install socat
    curl https://get.acme.sh | sh -s email=my@example.com
    ```

+   where

+   `my@example.com` — your active e-mail.
+Make sure, you have replaced it with your e-mail address.

-3. Log out of the system.
+4. Log out of the system.
-4. Log in again.
+5. Log in again.
-5. Obtain the certificate.
+6. Obtain the certificate.
 To do this, run the following command:

    ```bash
    acme.sh --issue --standalone -d your_node.example.com